A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Conclusions

-To solve constrained optimal control problems with RL, the inequality constraints imposed on the state should be translated into a penalty term in the reward function.
-However, when the agent is trained with a large uniform or linear penalty function in order to prevent unnecessary constraint violation, inaccurate neural network approximations can lead to convergence problems and bad eventual performance.
-To address this problem, this study suggested an approach that varies the penalty function dynamically during training to gradually increase the penalty so that NNs can be trained stably and rapidly.
-First, we examined the deep NN’s regression performance with the uniform, linear and dynamic penalty functions for a simple 1-dimensional function.
-The results showed that using the dynamic penalty approach can reduce the approximation loss not only during the training but also at the end of the training.
-The dynamic penalty approach was effective in the simple vehicle control problem tested.
-We trained the agent with different penalty forms and the dynamic penalty case showed the best performance in finding sufficient feasible policies with lowest average cost and in fewer episodes.
-The proposed approach can be simply applied to any RL algorithm and can help the agent that uses NN as a function approximator to be trained to represent a function including a steep penalty term for constraint violation in a stable and efficient manner.
+To solve constrained optimal control problems with RL, inequality constraints imposed on the state should be translated into a penalty term in the reward function.
+However, when the agent is trained with a priori set large uniform or linear penalty function, inaccurate NN approximations can result leading to convergence problems and poor eventual performance.
+To address this, we propose an approach that varies the penalty function during training in order that NNs be trained stably and rapidly.
+Our results show that the DP approach can reduce the approximation loss not only during the training but also at the end of the training.
+The DP approach was also found effective in the simple vehicle control problem tested.
+We trained the agent with different penalty forms, and the DP scheme showed the best performance in finding sufficient feasible policies with lowest average cost.
+In addition, the average degree of violation was lowest when the agent was trained with the DP function.
+The proposed approach can be applied to any RL algorithm and can help the agent that uses NN as a function approximator to be trained efficiently to represent a function that includes a steep penalty term for constraint violation.
+For future work, we will further analyze the effectiveness of the DP function approach for cases with model and exogenous uncertainties.

-\begin{ack} This research was supported by Korea Institute for Advancement of Technology(KIAT) grant funded by the Korea Government(MOTIE)(P0008475, The Competency Development Program for Industry Specialist). \end{ack}
+\begin{ack} This research was supported by Korea Institute for Advancement of Technology (KIAT) grant funded by the Korea Government(MOTIE)(P0008475, The Competency Development Program for Industry Specialist).
+Victor Zavala acknowledges support from the members of the Texas-Wisconsin-California control consortium. \end{ack}